 3. Connect Joomla to Your MySQL Database

-• Database Type — In most cases, you can simply leave this as is.
+- Database Type In most cases, you can leave this as is (MySQLi is the default).

-• Host Name — This is the hosting location of your database.
-Change it if it’s anything else than localhost.
+- Host Name – This is the hosting location of your database.
+Change it if it’s anything other than localhost.

-• Password — In this field goes the password for your MySQL database.
+- Password – The password for your MySQL database.

-• Database Name — Here, include the name of the database you want to connect your Joomla website.
+- Database Name – The name of the database you want to connect to your Joomla website.

-• Table Prefix — Unless you have good reason to change this, use the randomly generated prefix offered by the installation.
+- Table Prefix – Unless you have good reason to change this, use the randomly generated prefix offered by the installer.

-Again, once you are ready, hit the Next button.
+Once you are ready, hit the Install button.

 4. Finish the Installation

 That’s it!
-Cool beans, you just installed Joomla completely by hand.
+You just installed Joomla by hand.

 3. Get Familiar with Joomla Basics

-At this point, when you go to the address where your new Joomla website lies, the front end looks like this:
+At this point, when you go to the address where your new Joomla website lives, the front end will show the default Cassiopeia template – Joomla’s built-in responsive template.

 Not super impressive, right?
 To make any changes, we first have to log into the Joomla back end.
 For that, go to yourdomain.com/administrator.